Corruption in Egypt

 Egypt has laws in place to criminalize various forms of corruption, including extortion, embezzlement and bribery, but they are poorly enforced.
+Recently it ranked 130/182 on the Corruption Perceptions Index (CPI), and 135/142 on the Rule of Law Index.

 Corruption in the economy

-Businesses with more informal connections within the government receive preferential treatment when navigating through Egypt's regulatory framework, providing a disincentive for competition.
-An inefficient and sporadically enforced legal system and a widespread culture of corruption leave businesses reliant on the use of middlemen known as "wasta" to operate, and well-connected businesses enjoy privileged treatment.
+Businesses with more informal connections within the government receive preferential treatment when navigating through Egypt's regulatory framework, creating a disincentive for competition.
+An inefficient and sporadically enforced legal system, combined with a widespread culture of corruption, leaves businesses reliant on the use of middlemen known as wasta to operate, while well-connected businesses enjoy privileged treatment.

 Facilitation payments are an established part of 'getting things done', despite irregular payments and gifts being criminalized.
 Facilitation payments are regarded as bribery in many countries, which prevents many foreign entities from financial involvement with Egypt, since they are a required part of doing business.
 Corruption makes the costs of both local goods and imports higher, decreasing the purchasing power of individuals, which magnifies poverty.

 However, with the new 2016 Investment Law signed in March 2016 under the Minister of Investment and International Cooperation Sahar Nasr (government of Sherif Ismail) under the presidency of Abdel Fattah el-Sisi, the business scene has seen more flexibility.
 The law aims to reduce stifling bureaucracy in order to attract more investors, which has seen growth in investment in Egypt.

 Corruption in the government

-On Transparency International's 2024 Corruption Perceptions Index, Egypt scored 30 on a scale from 0 ("highly corrupt") to 100 ("very clean").
-When ranked by score, Egypt ranked 130th among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
-For comparison with regional scores, the average score among Middle Eastern and North African countries (Note: Algeria, Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Sudan, Syria, Tunisia, United Arab Emirates, and Yemen) was 39.
-The best score among Middle Eastern and North African countries was 68 and the worst score was 12.
-For comparison with worldwide scores, the average score was 43, the best score was 90 (ranked 1), and the worst score was 8 (ranked 180).
+On Transparency International's 2025 CPI, Egypt scored 30 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, Egypt ranked 130th among the 182 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among Middle Eastern and North African countries (Note: Algeria, Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Syria, Tunisia, United Arab Emirates, and Yemen) was 69, the average was 39 and the worst was 13.
+For comparison with worldwide scores, the best score was 89 (ranked 1), the average was 42, and the worst was 9 (ranked 181 in a two-way tie).